Saudi Arabia's foreign minister urges 'comprehensive inspection' of Iran nuclear sites

 Ebrahim Raisi, Iran’s president-elect, welcomed the negotiations aimed at reviving a 2015 nuclear deal, in which Iran and six other countries had reached an agreement to massively curtail nuclear work.

-In exchange, Washington put an end to strictly enforced sanctions, allowing for a rise in international trade with Iran.
+In exchange, Washington put an end to strictly enforced sanctions, allowing for an increase in international trade with Iran.

 But with Mr Biden’s administration this year, international talks in Vienna have resumed to restore the agreement to limit Iran's nuclear development.